 But Holland turned out to be too liberal for the strict Puritans and, after twelve years, they decided to sail to America – a land with no sinful temptations – but the voyage would be long, dangerous and expensive.

 Money was raised by arrangement with London merchants, who wanted seven years’ worth of American produce in return.
-In July 1620, the ship Mayflower sailed from her home port of Rotherhithe captained by Christopher Martin; the 65 passengers were venture capitalists that had helped finance the voyage and Separatists from the Southwark Independent Church.
+In July 1620, the ship Mayflower sailed from her home port of Rotherhithe captained by Christopher Jones; the 65 passengers were venture capitalists that had helped finance the voyage and Separatists from the Southwark Independent Church.
 One passenger was William Mullins of Dorking, the only passenger to have served prison time in The Clink.
 He travelled to America with his family.

 The party of Separatists from Holland had sailed to Southampton in a ship called the Speedwell, but it was leaking too badly to cross the Atlantic, so the Speedwell company joined that of the Mayflower.
 The voyage to America took 66 days